LakshmanTurlapati/CharBot-Loki/ReadMe.md

 (Data collected so far)
 (ReadMe will be updated as we go along)

--Lakshman Turlapati
--Akhila Susarla
--Chandan Dhulipalla
+Lakshman Turlapati | Akhila Susarla | Chandan Dhulipalla